 “Fried” and “ice cream”… two of my favorite things rolled into one.. literally.
-This fried ice cream is a great way to cool off during those hot summer days.
+This fried ice cream recipe takes a little time, but it is a great way to cool off during those hot summer days.
 I love the crispy outer shell mixed with the smooth, cold ice cream!

 - vanilla ice cream